bernhardkaplan/OlfactorySystem/README.md

 OlfactorySystem
 ===============

+This repository holds code that has been used for the publication:
+Kaplan BA and Lansner A (2014) A spiking neural network model of self-organized pattern recognition in the early mammalian olfactory system.
+Front.
+Neural Circuits 8:5. doi: 10.3389/fncir.2014.00005

+The paper is open access and can be found here: http://journal.frontiersin.org/Journal/10.3389/fncir.2014.00005/abstract

+The simulation code for the paper has been run on a Cray super computer and will very likely not run on any personal computer (in the near future) due to memory and computation time requirements.

 Olfactory system simulation

   The neuron code is in the neuron_files subfolder.
-  Before running a simulation run nrnivmodl in this folder.
+  Before running a simulation run nrnivmodl in neuron_files folder.

   For the distribution of Olfactory Receptor affinities:
     The data in the Haddad_data folder is from http://www.nature.com/nmeth/journal/v5/n5/extref/nmeth.1197-S3.xls [Haddad 2008 "A metric for odorant comparison", Nature Methods]